 Jeffrey Vanderploeg, PhD

-Vice President for Mental Health, Child Health and Development Institute (Affiliate)
+President and Chief Executive Officer of the Child Health and Development Institute (Affiliate)

 B.A.
 Calvin College (1999, Psychology)